-Justice Dep’t Report: U.S. Hired, Helped Worst Nazi War Criminals After WWII
+Justice Dep’t Report: U.S. Hired, Helped Nazi War Criminals After WWII

 A 600 page report detailing American collaboration with leading Nazi war criminals that the Justice Department wanted to keep secret has been released, the New York Times reports.

-The problem with the Times article is that it barely scratches the surface of America’s involvement with wanted war criminals, not just from the Third Reich, but also Japan.
+The problem with the Times article is that it barely scratches the surface of America’s involvement with Axis war criminals from Japan as well as from Germany.